 On-time vaccination is important to protect individuals as early as possible from serious diseases like measles, whooping cough and meningococcal B. Historically, Aboriginal and Torres Strait Islander children in Australia have been vaccinated at lower rates and experienced higher rates of disease than non-Aboriginal children.
 Data on vaccination rates in NSW are available in HealthStats NSWwhile information about vaccination and disease rates for Aboriginal and non-Aboriginal children are included in the

 Vaccination for Our Mob report.

 NSW Aboriginal Immunisation Health Worker Program

 NSW Health's Aboriginal Immunisation Health Worker Program and other initiatives have helped to improve vaccination rates for Aboriginal and Torres Strait Islander children and vaccination rates are now higher than for non-Aboriginal children at 1 and 5 years of age.
-More information about the program is available in the
+More information is available in the Aboriginal Immunisation Health Worker Program brochure and in the

 Find out more